sorinirimies/droidtui/README.md

 ## Features ✨

-- **🎨 Beautiful UI**: Clean, modern terminal interface with consistent Android green theming
-- **🌟 TachyonFX Animations**: Dramatic reveal animations and gradient effects
-- **📱 Type-Safe ADB Commands**: 14 functional ADB command categories with typed, error-safe execution
+- **📱 Type-Safe ADB Commands**: using the `adb_cli` (adb_client) crate the ADB command categories are now typed, error-safe execution and there is no need for the Google Android Debug Bridge (ADB) to be installed
 - **📺 Screen Streaming**: Stream your Android device screen in a separate window with real video (like scrcpy!)
 - **📜 Scrollable Results**: Navigate through long command output with visual scroll indicators
 - **🎭 Clean Design**: Static Android green selections and professional layout borders